kbrsh/snip/README.md

 ### API Usage

 Snip has a dead-simple, easy to use API.
-It is currently in alpha, please contact if you would like to use it.
+It is currently in alpha, please contact me if you would like to use it.

 <!-- - To get the details of a URL, make a GET request to the url + `/api`, to make it pretty, make it to the url + `/api?pretty=true`, example output: